Build your life and your career around what you do best!

 Your Preference for Interaction

-Your view of the world is very similar to others who share your Perceptual Style; however, as you discover in Celebrate You!, we are all composites of our life experiences in addition to our Perceptual Style and unique personality traits.
+Your worldview is very similar to others who share your Perception Style; however, as you'll discover in Celebrate Yourself!, we are all compositions of our life experiences, in addition to our Perception Style and unique personality traits.

-There are three major categories of interaction between people – Transactions, Operations, and Resources – and we all have equal capacity for the behaviors associated with all three.
+There are three main categories of interaction among people: Transactions, Operations, and Resources, and we all have an equal capacity for behaviors associated with all three.

 You use behaviors from each category every day:

-Discover your Perceptual Style and the many natural strengths you possess because of it.
+• Discover your Perception Style and the many natural strengths you possess because of it.

-Learn why all people with your Perceptual Style are not the same (yes, you are unique!).
+• Learn why all people with your Perception Style are not the same (yes, you are unique!).

-Transactions involve behaviors and skills that are focused on achieving agreement through the exchange of information.
-Bargaining, convincing, making promises, settling arguments, representing, mentoring, selling, and persuading are examples of Transactions based skills.
+Transactions involve behaviors and skills focused on reaching agreements by exchanging information.
+Negotiating, convincing, making promises, resolving arguments, representing, guiding, selling, and persuading are examples of Transaction-based skills.

-Operations involve behaviors and skills that are focused on doing and accomplishing – answering the questions of “what?”, “how?”, and “when?”
-Planning, organizing, building, fixing, coordinating, installing, and guiding are examples of Operations based skills.
+Operations involve behaviors and skills focused on doing and achieving: responding to the questions of "what?", "how?", and "when?".
+Planning, organizing, building, fixing, coordinating, installing, and guiding are examples of Operations-based skills.

-Resources involve behaviors and skills that are focused on enabling yourself or others by providing information, action, or support.
-Defining strategies, researching, teaching, counseling, sharing, advising, coaching, and connecting people are examples of Resources based skills.
+Resources involve behaviors and skills focused on enabling yourself or others by providing information, action, or support.
+Defining strategies, researching, teaching, advising, sharing, counseling, training, and connecting people are examples of Resources-based skills.

-Interestingly, each of us develops a distinct ordered Preference for Interaction during our childhood that stays with us throughout our adult life.
+Interestingly, each of us develops an ordered and distinctive Interaction Preference during our childhood that accompanies us throughout our adult life.
 You prefer one category of interactions more than the other two and one less than the other two.

-Your Preference for Interaction (let’s call it PFI for short) is second only to your Perceptual Style in defining who you are.
+Your Interaction Preference (let's call it IP for short) is the second most important feature after your Perception Style to define who you are.

 Your Natural Action Capacity